 The Truma did stand up to the heat, consistently pumping out cool air and was able to make the bus much more comfortable for those long work days.

-Huge, industrial air conditioners can even struggle on days which are in the high 30 degrees.
+Huge, industrial air conditioners can even struggle on days that are in the high 30 degrees.

 One thing, I would note though is the Truma cooling ability is very dependent on where you position the air vents.